 After graduating from University with a Masters degree in English Literature, Phil worked in-house at a specialist financial services company for a number of years before converting to law.
-He is currently in the final year of his Legal Practice Course.
+He qualified as a solicitor in July 2018.

 Covering all aspects of property disputers and property litigation, Phil has advised an array of clients, both corporate and individuals, on a wide range of issues, including possession and rent recovery, lease renewals and terminations, HMOs, boundary disputes, and adverse possession.